 D&O insurance policies offer liability cover for company managers to protect them from claims which may be an outcome of the decisions and actions taken by performing their regular duties.
 Therefore D&O insurance has become a regular part of companies risk management.
-D&O insurance will cover the cost defence against the claim and if the case is lost, the insurance will pay for the financial loss.
-D&O insurance will protect the Directors and/or Officers from all possible lawsuits that may affect them and their company due to alleged wrongful acts.
-Although illegal acts or illegal profits are generally not covered under D&O insurance.
+D&O insurance will cover the cost defence against the claim, and if the case is lost, the insurance will pay for the financial loss.
+In addition, D&O insurance will protect the Directors or Officers from all possible lawsuits that may affect them and their company due to alleged wrongful acts.
+Although illegal actions or illegal profits are generally not covered under D&O insurance.

 How will D&O Insurance Protect your Personal Liability?